 When he died in 1976 his widow, Doña Pilar Pla Pechovierto, inherited the bodega and has run it ever since.
 In those days smaller bodegas could not market their wines on their own account and acted as almacenistas selling their wine to bigger bodegas.
 Fino went to Gonzalez Byass and Oloroso to Domecq, both of whom took ages to pay.
 Some Maestro Sierra Oloroso was sold to Lustau who marketed it under the Lustau Almacenista label as “Viuda de Antonio Borrego”.
 The rules changed in 1992 however, and they were free to bottle and market their own wine.
 As is the case with many bodegas, El Maestro Sierra buys in ready fermented musts from the Cooperative Nuestra Senora de las Angustias with whom they have been doing business for years.

 Back in the 1970s it was unusual, not to say slightly frowned-upon for a woman to run a bodega, and the capataz was usually left to run things, but Pilar was more than up to the job, despite the macho Sherry world of the time making things difficult.
 Now she runs it with her daughter (and fifth generation) Carmen Borrego who has a doctorate in history of the Americas and has written various books on the subject, and on wine as well but now works full time at the bodega with just as much commitment as her mother.
 Both are now held in great respect as are their wines.
 In fact Maestro Sierra is in the top 100 best wineries in the world having received much favourable critical acclaim with scores in the 90s.

 |Pilar with Juan Clavijo|

 The passage of time has proved the skill of the founder as many of the bodega’s variously sized butts which he made are still in use, identified by his mark carved into each one.
 Little has changed in nearly 200 years and all the bodega work is done by hand by oenologist Ana Cabestrero and capataz Juan Clavijo.
 Some cooperage is still done, but more in the way of repairs.
 The bodega has a despacho de vinos (shop).
-All the older wines are bottled and labelled by hand.
+All the wines are bottled with minimal filtration and labelled by hand.
 This is a classic old fashioned bodega with outstanding wines made by outstanding people.

 VORS: Amontillado 1830, Palo Cortado, Oloroso 1/14, Oloroso Extraviejo 1/7, PX Viejísimo, all have at least 50 years solera age.

-Fino (@5years old), Amontillado 12 years old, Oloroso 15 years old, PX over 5years old, Amoroso Medium about 18 years old and Cream around 18 years old.
+Fino (@ 5 years old), Fino en Rama, Amontillado 12 years old, Oloroso 15 years old, PX over 5 years old, Amoroso Medium about 18 years old and Cream around 18 years old.

 The Bodega also makes a superb Brandy Solera Gran Reserva aged around 25 years in used Oloroso and PX butts.